darktjm/gamesup/README.md

 upload it as a separate project here.

-I'm in the middle of rewriting it, but I decided to go ahead and put the old version here as well.
+I'm in the middle of rewriting it, but I decided to go ahead and put the old version here as well, for now.
 Don't rely on it.
 It's probably full of bugs.
 Compile with "gcc -o indrv{,.c}" or some such.
 It has issues.
 Not only is it way too simplistic, but the vibration doesn't seem to work quite right.
 Run as root, preferably before inserting the controller:

     indrv -d "Wireless Controller" < indrv.map

-Syntax for indrv.map is pretty stupid: key <old> key <new> or axis
-<old> axis <new>.
-I don't support key->axis/axis->key or axis
-inversion (part of why I'm doing the rewrite).
+Syntax for indrv.map is pretty stupid: `key` *old* `key` *new* or `axis` *old* `axis` *new*.
+I don't support key->axis/axis->key or axis inversion (part of why I'm doing the rewrite).
 It relies on
 <linux/input-event-codes.h>, which I've gone ahead and put my current
 copy here as well so you don't have to ask me where it comes from.